bekircetinkaya/Reccomender-System/README.md

 For recommendation I thought that If each user age, location etc. are explicitly given as what they are, could have been better createn specific cluster for them to classified users.

-Theta is the Content Based filtering result respect to give parameter( the results are float numbers between 0 to 5).
+Theta is the Content Based filtering result of attributes respect to give parameter( the results are float numbers between 0 to 5).

 I would dreamed to get better matching, it should be obtained if: